 How should endowed institutions decide how much to spend?
-In the linked article (which is a comment draft, not yet published), Larry Siegel and I set forth a method for achieving the desired balance between the obligation to provide for the future and the powerful call of the present.
+In the linked article from the November 2022 issue of the Journal of Portfolio Management, Larry Siegel and I set forth a method for achieving the desired balance between the obligation to provide for the future and the powerful call of the present.
 The abstract is below.
-The article is here.
+The article in pdf form is click here.

 “The trustees of an endowed institution are the guardians of the future against the claims of the present.” –James Tobin, winner of the 1981 Nobel Prize in Economics.

 Tobin’s thoughtful admonition that endowment trustees should protect the spending power of the endowment for all time can’t be implemented in practice given today’s aggressive investment policies.
 But endowments can successfully combine spending policies and investment policies to meet that objective at some engineered level of probability.

 We introduce an understandable toolkit for benchmarking and evaluating any given spending rule.
 The toolkit is used to manage the probability that the rule will protect the long-term spending power of the endowment.
 We use basic tools of finance—perpetuity math, budget constraints, economic balance sheets, well-supported assumptions for expected return, the discount rate, and the growth rate, and a full appreciation of the ramifications of smoothing efforts--to achieve the institution’s desired probability of maintaining spending power in the long run.
 We show how investment risk determines spending risk, even if smoothing is used to try to conceal or defer the risk.
 We use multi-period distribution charts to evaluate forecast outcomes.